-The pitiful plight of a terror for the creator from which not even the Queen is exempt.
+The pitiful plight of terror for one's creator and judgment from which not even the Queen is exempt.
 "Spare thy people whom thou hast redeem'd with Thy most precious blood, and be not angry with us forever.
 Spare us, good.
 Lord."

-Though the screen is bright red, we've immediately a connection with "orange" here though the Queen Mary to whom this music is dedicated.
-Wikipedia used as source, she lived 1662 thru 1694, dying at a very young age.
+Though the screen is bright red, we've immediately a connection with "orange" through Queen Mary to whom this music is dedicated.
+Wikipedia used as source, she lived 1662 thru 1694, still a young woman when she died.
 She and her husband, the Dutch prince, William III of England (1650-1702), the Duke of York and Albany, were Protestant, and she ruled with him following the "Glorious Revolution" during which her father, James, a Roman Catholic, was deposed.
 William was also known as William of Orange, the title of Orange associating him with the Principality of Orange in southern France.
-The modern Orange Institution/Orange Order/Orange Lodge, a Protestant fraternal organization, is a tribute to William and his defeat of the Catholic army of James II (Mary's father, an autocrat who had advocated religious tolerance first in England then Ireland) at the 1690 Battle of the Boyne.
+The modern Orange Institution/Orange Order/Orange Lodge, a Protestant fraternal organization, is a tribute to William and his defeat of the Catholic army of James II (Mary's father, an autocrat, had advocated religious tolerance first in England then Ireland) at the 1690 Battle of the Boyne.
 Wikipedia states, "Politically, the Orange Institution is strongly linked to British unionism.
 Observers have accused the Institution of being sectarian, triumphalist and supremacist."
-A goal of their founding was to hinder Irish nationalists and uphold the "Protestant Ascendancy" in Ireland.
-The United Irishmen, though led by Protestants, desired to unite all faiths, and the government had hopes the Orange Order would thwart it, formenting sectarianism and disorder under a pretense of "passion for the Protestant religion"...
+A goal in their founding was to hinder Irish nationalists and uphold the "Protestant Ascendancy" in Ireland.
+The United Irishmen, though led by Protestants, desired to unite all faiths, and the government had hopes the Orange Order would thwart this fomenting sectarianism and disorder under a pretense of "passion for the Protestant religion..."
 The basis of the Orange Order is promotion of biblical Protestantism and British unionism.
-It has been viewed as influenced by freemasonry.

 And there's your Orangemen in a capsule.

 Burgess gave several possible origins for the possible meaning of A Clockwork Orange.
-Whatever was his intent, most often expressed is the organic human operating mechanically, and we find this in Kubrick's film, but I do believe Kubrick took the opportunity to layer in allusions to the Orangemen and the the unrest of the time.
+Most often expressed is the organic human operating mechanically, and we find this in Kubrick's film, just as we find in all his films the struggle of predestination with free will, but I do wonder if Kubrick took the opportunity to layer in allusions to the Orangemen and the the unrest of the time.
 Nowhere in Burgess' book is an Irishman explicitly mentioned, but the first assault in the film is against an old Irishman singing "Sweet Molly Malone."

 In 1971, these brilliant, color-block titles were aggressive, in-your-face and wild.
-A shock to the system.
+A shock to the system on the big screen, especially accompanied by the synth scoring of the Purcell.
 They held an aura of violence to them, while at the same time being artistic and with a peculiar hint of the cartoon.
 On the big screen, I doubt much of this effect would be lost today, but is not as evident on the small screen.

 Why these two shades of red at the film's beginning--one dark and one bright?
 I'll approach that question later but I wanted to make note of the two shades here, that they are important and occur paired and in contrast with one another at various points in the film.